 The problem with too many types of 'leather'

+By now, it must be obvious that having one name for multiple products is not a good thing.
 Understandably the average person likely has no time to know the differences between these types of leather.
 The labels used on these products will never explicitly describe that one type is better or worse than another and the names chosen for each type are of no help.
-It’s ultimately up to the consumer to know the difference.
+It's ultimately up to the consumer to know the difference.
 Of course, the goal of this guide is to educate those who are interested, but to also express my dismay at this sad reality.
 For those of us who deal in quality, durable vegetable-tanned full grain leather, who take the time and care which quality leather production demands, it is disappointing to be met with customers who balk at the price.
-They just don’t know the true cost of quality leather goods.
+They just don't know the true cost of quality leather goods.

 But it is understandable for the average person to prefer simulated leather over real leather because the price is so much more palatable.
-And I don’t blame the average person for that.
-Leather can be expensive and sometimes it’s just more convenient to go with the synthetic product.
+And I don't blame the average person for that.
+Leather can be expensive and sometimes it's just more convenient to go with the synthetic product.
 When consumers know and have good reason to choose synthetics, I find no fault.
-For example, it doesn’t make sense to spend a fortune on something you may not be happy with in the future (and with real leather you’ll be stuck with it for a good long time!).
-I’m not condoning frivolous spending, but more understanding the need for something right now that you can be moderately happy to use, despite knowing that it has a limited lifespan.
+For example, it doesn't make sense to spend a fortune on something you may not be happy with in the future (and with real leather you'll be stuck with it for a good long time!).
+I'm not condoning frivolous spending, but rather understanding the need for something right now that you can be moderately happy to use, despite knowing that it has a limited lifespan.
 And perhaps with the intention to buy a real leather product when you are able and know what you want.

 This can be a great stepping stone to getting your dream product out of real leather.
 Unfortunately for many people, the line between plastic and real leather has been drawn rather shakily in the modern world.
 Plenty of 'leather' products available are indeed based in animal hide, but are also coated in a plastic compound.
 The only obvious difference between the two materials becomes the cost.
 And maybe a hint of that old leather smell.
 But the true nature of leather has been destroyed.
 At this point, the 'leather' product is really a synthetic.